 - Prep all the base ingredients.

-- Grab a large pot and put on a medium heat.
-Add the oil allow to warm a little then add the prawn shells.
-Cook the shells until well browned then add the sliced onion, fennel, leek and garlic, cook until softened but not brown.
+- Place a large pot and put on a medium heat.
+Add the oil, allow to warm a little then add the prawn shells.
+Cook the shells until well browned.
+Then add the sliced onion, fennel, leek and garlic and cook until softened but not brown.50 ml Olive oil, 10 Whole prawns, 1 medium Onion, 1 Fennel bulb, 1 Leek, 6 cloves Garlic

-- Add the bay leaves, thyme, red chilli, orange peel, star anise, saffron, parsley stalks, continue to cook for a couple of minutes.
+- Add the bay leaves, thyme, red chilli, orange peel, star anise, saffron, parsley stalks, continue to cook for a couple of minutes.2 Bay leaves, 1 bunch Parsley, ½ teaspoon Dried thyme, 1 Red chilli, 2 strips of Orange peel, 2 Star anise, 1 pinch Saffron

-- Add the tomatoes and tomato paste and fry in with the vegetable base for a couple of minutes.
+- Add the tomatoes and tomato paste and fry for a couple of minutes.2 tablespoon Tomato puree, 2 Ripe tomatoes

-- Add the white wine and allow to reduce away then add the chicken stock.
+- Add the white wine and allow to reduce away then add the chicken stock.100 ml White wine, 2 litre Chicken stock

 - Bring to a boil then reduce to a simmer.
 Simmer for 35 minutes until all the vegetables are nice and soft.
 Remove from the heat and allow to cool a little.

-- Using a good bench top blender, ladle the base a bit at a time (yes all the ingredients ) and blend until smooth, repeat the process until all the soup is blended.
+- Using a good (clean) benchtop blender, ladle the base a bit at a time (yes all the ingredients ) and blend until smooth, repeat the process until all the soup is blended.
 (See note 2)

 - Pour the soup through a sieve, then place into a large clean pot.

-- Heat the blended soup base and add the seafood, start with your fish and prawns then add your shellfish on top of this, simmer for around 5 minutes until the shells have popped open and the fish and prawns are cooked.
+- Heat the blended soup base and add the seafood, start with the fish and prawns then add the shellfish on top of this.
+Simmer for around 5 minutes until the shells have popped open and the fish and prawns are cooked.300 g Fresh fish fillets, 15 Fresh mussels, 10 Prawn tails, 24 Clams

 - Taste and season, if requided.

-- Add the chopped parsley and serve with the rouille and crusty bread and enjoy!
+- Add the chopped parsley and serve with the rouille and crusty bread.
+Enjoy!1 French stick or any fresh crusty bread, 1 bunch Parsley

 This was everything a gourmet meal should be, and then some!
 Easily a new favorite recipe; loved the balance of flavors!